Country Profile: Korea, South

 Environment

-South Korea grapples with various environmental challenges, including air pollution in urban areas and water pollution from industrial effluents and sewage.
-The country is party to multiple international environmental agreements, aiming to mitigate issues like acid rain and solid waste disposal.
+South Korea faces several environmental challenges, including air pollution in urban areas and water pollution from industrial activities.
+The country is active in various international environmental agreements focused on global climate policy.

 Transportation